dstarner/python-tutorial/6_classes/README.md

 * Brand       - "Jeep"
 * Make        - "Liberty"
 * Year        - 2006
-* Owner       - "Daniel Starner"
+* Owner       - "Daniel S"
 * # of Wheels - 4  --> You'll see why this is used.

 We COULD represent all those values as different variables, but that would get very hard to follow once you